Constraint-Optimal Driven Allocation for Scalable QEC Decoder Scheduling: Introduction

 \item \textbf{CODA algorithm:} We design a constraint optimization–based scheduling algorithm that incorporates resource and decoding priority constraints, and provides a scalable, global optimization-based scheduling solution.

-\item \textbf{Experimental validation:} We demonstrate that CODA significantly reduces the longest undecoded sequence lengths compared to state-of-the-art heuristics while maintaining linear scalability with respect to circuit size. \end{itemize}
+\item \textbf{Demonstration validation:} We demonstrate that CODA significantly reduces the longest undecoded sequence lengths compared to state-of-the-art heuristics while maintaining linear scalability with respect to circuit size. \end{itemize}

 The rest of this paper is organized as follows.
 Section~\ref{sec:Background and Related Works} reviews the background of FTQC, QEC decoding, the scalability challenges, and the motivation of this work.
 Section~\ref{sec:The CODA System Architecture} presents the overall process of the CODA scheduler and describes its algorithm.
-Section~\ref{sec:Result} describes the experimental setup and provides evaluation results compared with RR and MLS.
+Section~\ref{sec:Result} describes the demonstration setup and presents comparative results against RR and MLS.
 Finally, Section~\ref{sec:Conclusion} concludes the paper.
 Additional details and extended discussions are provided in the Appendix.